awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 1. \(Optional\) Configure a custom DB parameter group for the read replica\.

-   If you want the DB instance to use a custom parameter group after it is promoted to a standalone DB instance, you can create the DB parameter group now can associate it with the read replica\.
+   If you want the DB instance to use a custom parameter group after it is promoted to a standalone DB instance, you can create the DB parameter group now and associate it with the read replica\.

    1. Create a custom DB parameter group for MySQL 8\.0\.
 For instructions, see [Creating a DB parameter group](USER_WorkingWithDBInstanceParamGroups.md#USER_WorkingWithParamGroups.Creating)\.